brijrajparmar27/ChatSocket-JAVA/README.md

 ## IMPORTANT

-Everything is in code folder.
+Everything is in the `code` folder.

-Keep Client and Server files away from each other if you are trying this out on localhost, the class names are same so while compiling the class files will be replaced by Client or Server depending on which you compile after which, keeping both files in seperate folders (like they are rn) eliminates this
+Keep Client and Server files away from each other if you're trying this out on localhost.
+The class names are the same, so while compiling, the class files will be replaced by Client or Server depending on which you compile after which.
+Keeping both files in separate folders (like they are now) eliminates this issue.

->but brij you should have renamed the classes to avoid this conflicts and why are there two files even? you could have surely filtered it into a singular file for Server and Client Both.
+> But Brij, you should have renamed the classes to avoid these conflicts, and why are there two files even?
+You could have surely filtered it into a singular file for Server and Client both.

-well....
+Well...

->my answer: it is what it is.
-i made this in a hurry and i dont feel like doing it now, but hey, you can always do it yourself, dont forget to make a pull request. (lol)
+> My answer: It is what it is.
+I made this in a hurry, and I don't feel like doing it now, but hey, you can always do it yourself.
+Don't forget to make a pull request.
+(LOL)

-## I still dont understand how to make this work
+## I Still Don't Understand How to Make This Work

-Basically<br>
-one PC will run Client File, another will run the Server File.<br>
-(or not you can run both on same PC in different Terminals to have Fun)<br>
+Basically, one PC will run the Client file, and another will run the Server file.
+(Or not, you can run both on the same PC in different terminals to have fun!)

-you'll need the Public IPv6 of the PC running Server, it's needed to establish a Socket connection.<br>
-remember, P U B L I C - I P v 6<br>
-it'll ask you for it when you run Client Program.<br>
-it should also have worked for IPv4 but for some reason it doesn't, meh. <br>
+You'll need the Public IPv6 of the PC running the Server.
+It's needed to establish a Socket connection.
+Remember, P U B L I C - I P v 6!
+It'll ask you for it when you run the Client program.
+It should also have worked for IPv4, but for some reason, it doesn't.
+Meh.

-if you're running this on same PC just give `localhost` as IP.
+If you're running this on the same PC, just give `localhost` as the IP.

 <br><br>
-Made with Shear Agony and Distaste for the world ❤ by Brijrajsinh Parmar
+Made with Shear Agony and Distaste for the World ❤ by Brijrajsinh Parmar